 In the evening you can enjoy a drink or two in General Luna and finish your stay in Siargao paradise before you continue on to Palawan the next day.

-Philippines route day 14: El Nido, Palawan
+Philippines itinerary day 14: El Nido, Palawan

 The next stop is the Palawan, which is characteristic for the Philippines and is located in the western part of the Philippines.
 Here you will find the impressive limestone cliffs and dreamlike lagoons and bays.
 This part of the Philippines is completely different from Bohol or Siargao, but no less breathtaking.